awoojs/awoo/README.md

   Also, it's just not really an active project with an active ecosystem anymore (sadly!).

+## What does the name mean?

+Koe, or, in its german spelling, Kö (= Königsallee), is one of the busiest luxury shopping streets in Germany, located in the city of Düsseldorf (which is where I live what a surprise haha).
+Also, it was free on npm.

 ## What dependencies does it have?

 - [`deepmerge`](http://npm.im/deepmerge) - used to merge the user-defined